50 Common Cognitive Distortions

-Instead of telling yourself "I can't," try asking yourself how you could shift your behavior (or thinking style) by 5%.
+Instead of telling yourself "I can't," try asking yourself how you could shift your behavior (or thinking style) by just five percent.

-How to Become Mindful of Your Cognitive Distortions?
+How Can You Become Mindful of Your Cognitive Distortions?

 Try printing this article and highlighting the cognitive distortions you think apply to you.
 I suggest you then pick one cognitive distortion at a time and keep a running list for a week of how that cognitive distortion manifests in your life.